EvanWillertz/workout_log/README.md

 # workout_log
 This GUI app allows users to enter workouts and track progress over time.
+Head over to the "release" section of this repository to access the Windows, Linux, or macOS versions of an exectuable file to run the program!

 ## It allows you to: